South Korea's Dairy Industry: An In-depth Analysis

 - A significant agreement between dairy farmers and businesses aims to maintain current raw milk prices while reducing prices for processed goods, seeking to mitigate inflation and enhance affordability.

-- Namyang Dairy Products is undergoing substantial changes under new management to recover from past controversies, including the arrest of former chairman Hong Won-sik for breach of trust and false advertising.
+- Namyang Dairy Products is undergoing substantial changes under new management after past controversies, including the arrest of former chairman Hong Won-sik for breach of trust and false advertising.

 - Cheese exports have risen by 36%, showcasing significant growth in South Korea’s dairy industry prowess.